ZXP-S-works/equivariant_grasp_site/index.md

 The baseline comparisons on both simulation and robot show that our method significantly outperforms the baselines.
-Our methods advantage in these comparisons are two folds: 1) the highest sample efficiency and 2) converges to the highest grasp success rate.
+Our methods advantage shown in these comparisons are two folds: 1) achieves the highest sample efficiency and 2) converges to the highest grasp success rate.

 <!---